SpongePowered/SpongeDocs/source/plugin/data/customdata.rst

     }

-After that you will want to create a class that can build the data from a ``DataContainer`` this is known as the :javadoc:`DataBuilder` which can be implemented as follows.
+After that you will want to create a class that can build the data from a ``DataContainer`` this is known as the :javadoc:`DataBuilder` which can be implemented as follows:

 .. code-block:: java